Aloe vera: Topical medication and potential side effects

-Aloe vera may be prepared as a lotion, gel, soap or cosmetics product for use on skin as a topical medication.
+Aloe vera may be prepared as a lotion, gel, soap, or cosmetics product for use on skin as a topical medication.
+The gel has an acid pH of 4.4 to 4.7, possibly causing a burning sensation or rash when applied to skin.

 For people with allergies to Aloe vera, skin reactions may include contact dermatitis with mild redness and itching, difficulty with breathing, or swelling of the face, lips, tongue, or throat.